MSF-OCG/LIME-EMR/README.md

     platform: linux/x86_64/v8
 ```

+Note that for local development on MacOS, `x86_64/v8` will need to be changed to `amd64`.

 ##### Step 2: Add ERL_FLAGS Environment Variable

 To solve the `ArgumentError`, add the `ERL_FLAGS` environment variable to our `openFn.env` file: